Skip to main content

 4. William (Bill) Donahey (1883–1970) was a White writer and cartoonist from Westchester, Ohio.
 After graduating from the Cleveland School of Art in 1903, he briefly worked for the Cleveland Plain Dealer, where he met and married Mary Dickerson Donahey (1876–1962) in 1905 and became friends with the Chesnutts.
 After 1905, he worked for the Chicago Tribune and produced a widely syndicated comic strip, the "Teenie Weenies," which ran intermittently from 1914 until his death and became the basis of an advertising campaign for a canned-goods company in the 1920s, and for several books he co-wrote with his wife. [back]

 5. Albert Franklin (Frank) Counts (1881–1946), a White Cleveland lawyer with a 1906 law degree from Western Reserve University's law school, was a member and initially the secretary and treasurer of the Chester Cliffs Club when it was founded.
-In 1913, he married Eula (Eulalie) Gaskill Miller Counts (1869–1942) In 1930 Counts was given an 18-month prison sentence for embezzlement in a fraudulent divorce case.
-Paroled in December of 1931, he joined his wife in rural Virginia, where they lived on a farm that was auctioned off after his death. [back]
+In 1913, he married Eula (Eulalie) Gaskill Miller Counts (1869–1942).
+In 1930 Counts was given an 18-month prison sentence for embezzlement in a fraudulent divorce case; he was paroled in December of 1931. [back]

 6. Eula (Eulalie) Gaskill Miller Counts (1869–1942) was a White woman who had family roots in Stark County, Ohio, where her father was a grain dealer.
 She attended Ohio Wesleyan University.
 Nothing is known about her first marriage, but a son from that marriage, Joseph Gaskill Miller, died young (1890-1908).
-Eula married A. Frank Counts (1881–1946) in 1913 and was active in a number of Women's clubs in Cleveland.
-Around 1930, the couple relocated to rural Virginia, possibly as a result of the scandal surrounding Frank's embezzlement and subsequent prison sentence, and owned a farm near Lightfoot, VA. [back]
+Eula married A. Frank Counts (1881–1946) in 1913 and was active in a number of Women's clubs in Cleveland; the couple owned a cabin in the Chester Cliffs Community, near the Chesnutt family.
+Around 1930, the couple relocated to rural Virginia, possibly as a result of the scandal surrounding Frank's embezzlement and subsequent prison sentence, and owned a farm near Lightfoot, Virginia. [back]

 7. In 1921, the Counts sold a plot of land to Mary Ellen Delahunte (1870–1951).
 They had not consulted the other members of the Chester Cliffs Club and gave Delahunte the impression that she was not responsible for property taxes or repairs relating to the property.
 This led to conflicts within the Club regarding Delahunte's unpaid tax bills. [back]